More Beauty – Less Beast | The Leica SL3

 If 60 MP is too much for you, you can also reduce it to 36 or 18 MP with the smart implementation of the so-called Triple Resolution Technology.
 This also works in RAW, of course.

-However, this comes at a price that will be too high for some: the rolling shutter effect.
+However, this comes at a price that might be too high for some: the rolling shutter effect.
 The high resolution and the conventional sensor design – neither stacked nor global shutter – result in rather slow readout times.
 In some video modes – but also in photos captured with the electronic shutter – the movement of the camera or the subject inevitably leads to a very noticeable rolling shutter effect.
 Action photographers in particular will probably give the SL3 a wide berth.

 If I ever need the electronic shutter (for very fast shutter speeds), it’s only when shooting in very bright light and opening the aperture wide – for portraits, for example.
 In this case, the movement of the camera and subject is not really important.
-Anyway, it’s something you should be aware of – at least because this limits the possibilities of silent triggering.
+Anyway, it’s something you should be aware of – at least because this could limit the possibilities of silent triggering.

 But I have to make this clear again: this can be a problem for some people in some situations, others will never notice it.
 All the pictures here were taken with the electronic shutter for demonstration purposes.
 Of course, this would not have been necessary and so the effect would not have been there either.